Sbdjaro/Cpp/Interpreter/ReadMe.md

 <h3>Interpreter for the test programming language.</h3>
 Implemented do...while, while, if, read, write statements.
-An example of using these operators will be below.<p>
+An example of using these operators will be below.<p><p>
-	<b>The language supports the following grammar</b>
+	<b>The language supports the following grammar:</b>

 	P → program D1; B@
 	D1 → var D {,D}